NKulling/SWECO25/database_validation/README.md

 | **R squared** |  0.9651    |  0.9897   |      0.0432    | 0.8552 - 0.9995 |

 The analysis reveals that the NRMSD values across layers have a median value of 0.0058, indicating a low resampling impact.
 The R-squared values, with a median of 0.9897, suggest strong correlation between original and resampled values.
-The lowest R-squared scores are obtained by "rs" data which were already "flagged" in the data integrity analysis as having an abnormally high range, thus affecting the R-squared more.
+The lowest R-squared scores are obtained by "rs" layers which were already "flagged" in the data integrity analysis as having an abnormally high range, thus introducing noise in the calculations.

 | ![Alt Text 1](https://github.com/NKulling/SWECO25/blob/main/database_validation/figures/scatterplot_NRMSD.jpg) | ![Alt Text 2](https://github.com/NKulling/SWECO25/blob/main/database_validation/figures/scatterplot_RSQ.jpg) |
 |:---:|:---:|